valkey-io/valkey/CONTRIBUTING.md

 Here you can see if there is consensus about your idea.

 2. If in step 1 you get an acknowledgment from the project leaders, use the following procedure to submit a patch:
-    1. Fork placeholderkv on GitHub ( https://docs.github.com/en/github/getting-started-with-github/fork-a-repo )
+    1. Fork Valkey on GitHub ( https://docs.github.com/en/github/getting-started-with-github/fork-a-repo )
     1. Create a topic branch (git checkout -b my_branch)
     1. Make the needed changes and commit with a DCO. (git commit -s)
     1. Push to your branch (git push origin my_branch)